Faunce/puckmon/README.md

 The API endpoints used were provided by https://github.com/Zmalski/NHL-API-Reference.
 A fantastic collection of public API endpoints from the NHL

 ## AI Usage
-Claude was used for the ascii formatting portion of this project
+Claude was used for the ascii formatting portion of this project.